haystackoss/haystack/README.md

-# nabaz: The change based test runner
+# The change based test runner
 Hate waiting for tests?
 Reduce up to **98%** of test wait time by skipping tests unaffected by code change.